In this guide we’ll take a look at the best band saws for the money!

 Most bandsaws also effortlessly cut metal and portable versions are excellent for site work and when space is limited.

-When choosing a bandsaw, a lot will depend on what you want to use it for, how much space you have and of course your budget.
+When choosing the best bandsaw for the UK market, a lot will depend on what you want to use it for, how much space you have and of course your budget.

-But there are a few other things to consider no matter what style of bandsaw you choose.
+But there are a few other things to consider when looking for the best bandsaw for your needs.

 The size of the motor will affect the performance of the bandsaw and its ability to handle heavier applications.
 A good range model for woodworking and hobby uses will be around 250 – 375 watts and professional saws will be even higher.